vapor-community/PassKit/README.md

 ```

 > [!WARNING]
-> The `Orders` is WIP, right now you can only set up the models and generate `.order` bundles.
+> The `Orders` module is WIP, right now you can only set up the models and generate `.order` bundles.
 APNS support and order updates will be added soon.
 See the `Orders` target's documentation.